-(6 pages total)
+(1 pages total)

-wise company knows that its success is dependent upon its most valuable resource: its employees.
+A wise company knows that its success is dependent upon its most valuable resource: its employees.
 The number of wellness programs springing up throughout our country's corporations today is a testimony to this fundamental truth.

 Ironically, the timeless holistic fitness system of Taijiquan (T'ai Chi Ch'uan) meets the modern criteria for keeping all employees healthy in mind, body, and spirit.
 At the same time Taijiquan, which some translate as "Supreme Ultimate", complies to the needs of the bottom line of a company.
 Taijiquan can be inexpensively implemented while keeping employee productivity levels high.

 One of the main problems that companies deal with in the competitive marketplace is stress on the job.
 A Newsweek magazine cover story was devoted to this insidious problem of stress.
 The article stated that stress is costing our "economy as high as $150 billion a year-almost the size of the federal deficit."(1) Within the same article they mentioned that the "Cambridge Research Lab in Boston offers a class in the oriental art of Taijiquan to help its workers blow off steam."(2)

 Stress can be a killer and a culprit for disease.
 It is responsible for much waste and devastation in our society.
 Stress also robs us of other important factors on which companies need to thrive, such as innovation, flexibility, motivation, endurance, and creativity.
 The principles of Taijiquan are an embodiment of these essentials for achieving success, but not at the cost of tension or anxiety.